 If you are the handy type, you can custom-build a rocket mass heater yourself so it fits in perfectly with the space and design of your home.
 They are sometimes made from masonry, like stone, tile or brick, but also can be made from materials like cob, a mix of sand, clay, straw and dirt.
 Inspiration Green has a photo array of RMHs of all shapes and sizes, some of them doubling as cooking stoves and benches, all of them beautifully incorporated into the house.

 If building your own stove sounds like too much for you, there are a number of kits available from companies like Dragon Heaters, or you can find someone to build one for you to your specifications.
 A word of caution: Although a few places, like Portland, Oregon, have specifications for RMHs in their local building codes, most localities do not and you may have to navigate some tricky bureaucracy to get yours approved.
 Contact a local HVAC professional for more information about how to make sure your project remains legal under local code.

-Contact local One Hour Heating & Air Conditioning® for guidance on home heating and local building code.
-We're always here to help!
+Call One Hour Heating & Air Conditioning® of Midland Park for guidance on home heating and local building code.
+We’re always here to help!